Azure/iotedge-lorawan-starterkit/docs/adr/012_decouple_from_edge.md

 - for sending the LNS a command to close the device client connection for such leaf device
 - for sending a C2D message for a Class-C device through a "direct method invocation"

-We need to **conditionally set the "GatewayID" parameter depending on whether the LNS is running on Edge or not**
+We need to be able to identify in the function, **if a particular LNS is running standalone or deployed on edge**, to be able to address the LNS through different channels (edge->IoT Hub, standalone->topic).

 The proposal is to: